GeorgeVafakos/ChemPAIG/README.md

 and the present code can be executed in Unix-based systems and Windows.

 ### Developers
-The ChemPIG code was developed by the Computational Fluid Dynamics (CFD) laboratory, and the High-Voltage Laboratory
+The ChemPIG code was developed by the Computational Fluid Dynamics (CFD) Laboratory, and the High-Voltage Laboratory of the University of Patras, in Greece, in order to accomodate and enchance their research activities.

 ### References